37th Training Wing: Operation Just Cause

 On the night of 19 December 1989, six F-117As from the 415th TFS took off from TTR Airport.
 The flight would require five in-flight refuelings.
 Two of the planes were targeted on Rio Hato Airfield, two more were to provide support for an attempt to capture Noriega, and the final pair were in-flight spares should any of the others suffer malfunctions.
 As the two F-117As approached the release point, a moment of confusion occurred that would mar their debut.
 The original plan was for the lead plane to drop its bomb in a field near the barracks on the left, while his wingman would drop his bomb in a field near a barracks on the right.
 Just before the drop, the wind direction changed.
 One bomb, intended to land about 100 yards from the 7th Company barracks, actually landed 260 yards away.
 This was only 18 yards from the 6th Company barracks, which was too close.
 The other bomb impacted near a basketball court, about 40 yards farther from the barracks than intended.

 Despite these problems, the explosions caused the desired confusion.
 Initial reports spoke of PDF soldiers running around in their underwear, while others threw down their weapons.
 Several Rangers were killed in the subsequent firefight, but the airfield was taken and U.S. aircraft were landing within two hours.

 However, it was revealed three months later that one of the bombs had missed its target by a considerable amount.
 It seems that there had been some mis-communication in the final stages of the mission planning, and the pilot had been given the wrong coordinates for the target.
 However, the media jumped on this event and concluded that the F-117A had been a failure on its first mission.

 On 21 April 1990, stung perhaps by the press criticism, the Pentagon released more information on the F-117A.
-More photos of better quality were released, and at Nellis AFB there was a public display of two F-117As.
+More photos of better quality were released, and at Nellis Air Force Base there was a public display of two F-117As.